nilearn/nilearn/CONTRIBUTING.rst

 Coding Style
 -------------

+Nilearn codebase follow PEP8_ styling.
-The main conventions we follow are : line length < 80, spaces around operators, variable names, function names are underscore separated (e.g., ``a_nice_function``) and as short as possible, public functions exposed in their parent module's init file, private function names preceded with a "_", classes in CamelCase, 2 empty lines between functions or classes.
+The main conventions we enforce are : line length < 80, spaces around operators, meaningful variable names, function names are underscore separated (e.g., ``a_nice_function``) and as short as possible, public functions exposed in their parent module's init file, private function names preceded with a "_" and very explicit, classes in CamelCase, 2 empty lines between functions or classes.
-Each function and class must come with a “docstring” at the top of the function code, using `numpydoc formatting <https://numpydoc.readthedocs.io/en/latest/format.html>`_.
+Each function and class must come with a “docstring” at the top of the function code, using numpydoc_ formatting.
 They must summarize what the function does and document every parameter.